A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

 \subsubsection{Dialogue Diversity Baseline}

 We include an additional dialogue diversity baseline, aiming to obtain labels for dialogues geometrically dissimilar from those in the labelled pool, thus ensuring data space coverage.
 This diversity strategy proposed by~\citet{xie2018cost} assesses similarity based on vector embeddings of the candidate dialogue versus labelled dialogues.
-We adapt this approach by employing RoBERTa model embeddings~\citep{liu2019roberta}, fine-tuned unsupervisedly on the MultiWOZ dialogues for masked language modeling tasks.
+We adapt this approach by employing RoBERTa model embeddings~\citep{liu2019roberta}, fine-tuned in an unsupervised fashion, on the MultiWOZ dialogues.